 Students Interested in Applying

-For sophomore or junior students interested in joining the Financial Analyst Program (FAP), applications are due February 22.
-Please e-mail Hannah Freeman at email@example.com if you are interested in obtaining an application.
+For sophomore or junior students interested in joining the Financial Analyst Program (FAP), applications are due February 13th at midnight.
+Please e-mail Caroline Piskurich at firstname.lastname@example.org if you are interested in obtaining an application.

 Advisor E-mail: email@example.com